fketelaars/IIDR-Stats-Warehouse/Documentation/Configuration.md

 * com.ibm.replication.iidr.warehouse.logging.LogDatabase.dbUrl: JDBC connection string to use.
 This string can contain properties from this property file by enclosing them in curly brackets and prefixing them with a $ sign.
 Example for DB2: `jdbc:db2://${dbHostName}:${dbPort}/${dbDatabase}`
 * com.ibm.replication.iidr.warehouse.logging.LogDatabase.dbSchema: Schema that holds the statistics and status tables

+# Email configuration
+If you wish to send alert messages for invalid or failed subscriptions, you need to configure the following mail properties.
+To use the latest Jakarta Mail JAR, copy it into the opt/downloaded directory.

+* mail.smtp.host= Hostname or IP address of the SMTP server
+* mail.smtp.port= Port number on which the SMTP server listens (e.g., 25, 465, 587)
+* mail.smtp.auth= Set true if the SMTP server requires authentication, otherwise false
+* mail.smtp.starttls.enable= Set true to enable TLS encryption for secure connection
+* mail.sender.email= Sender’s email address used in the "From" field
+* mail.sender.password= Password or app-specific password of the sender email account
+* mail.recipient.email= Recipient’s email address where alerts will be sent